 - The property owner failed to live up to the obligation.
 If a reasonable individual, company or entity would not have created or allowed the dangerous condition, then the responsible party who let the danger linger can be held liable for the injuries that result from this negligence.

 - You suffered harm as a direct result of the responsible party’s negligence.
 You must be able to prove that the fall – and your injuries – would not have happened if the responsible party had been more careful.

 Cases based on winter weather-related falls are complicated.
 To get help building a strong case and making a compelling claim that shows the owner should be held liable, talk to Scott C. Gottlieb, Injury Law Attorney, now.

-A Lawyer Can Help After a Fall on Icy Pavement
+A Lawyer Can Help After you Slip & Fall on Snow

 If you have fallen on icy, snowy or otherwise slippery pavement and suffered serious injuries, an experienced accident lawyer can help you to: